 Unfortunately, it doesn't look quite as good in a dark room, as the TN-type panel can't deliver true blacks and has poor black uniformity.
 Overall, though, it's a great gaming monitor and a very good choice for a dual monitor setup.

 If you want a dual monitor setup without breaking the bank, the Dell U2415 is the best budget monitor for dual setups that we've tested so far.
-A bit smaller than our other picks, this monitor has a 24" screen and a simple 1920x1200 resolution, slightly taller than typical 1080p monitors.
+A bit smaller than our other picks, this monitor has a 24 inch screen and a 1920x1200 resolution.
+The 16:10 aspect ratio is great for productivity, as the vertical real estate allows you to see more without having to scroll as much.
 Like most Dell monitors, it has great ergonomics, and both monitors can easily be adjusted to the ideal viewing position if you're not planning on VESA mounting them.